UK Customer Services0330 880 3600

 You will need a passport to enter Antarctica, your passport only needs to be valid for the day of entry.

 There is no economy on Antarctica so there is no need for cash or cards.

 There are no health requirements for travelling to Antarctica.

-Currently, FCO have not advised against travel to Antarctica.
-This information may be updated at any time, and it is advised that you check the FCO website before you travel: www.gov.uk/foreign-travel-advice
+Currently, FCDO have not advised against travel to Antarctica.
+This information may be updated at any time, and it is advised that you check the FCDO website before you travel: www.gov.uk/foreign-travel-advice

 Research is the main and only aspect of human element on Antarctica.
 Over 4,000 scientists work on the frozen continent in the summer.
 NASA are one of the many research organisations that operate in Antarctica.
 Wildlife is also popular on Antarctica being home to numerous amounts of animals such as penguins, seals, whales, squids and orcas.